|Mr Dazhu Yang

 Director - Division of Programme Support and Coordination

-Ana Claudia Raffo-Caiado, born in Brazil, holds a Bachelor Degree in Communications, a Masters in International Relations and a Masters in Business Administration (MBA).
-Before joining the IAEA in 2013, Ana Claudia Raffo Caiado worked at the Oak Ridge National Laboratory in the United States.
-For the past ten years she supported the U.S. DOE, National Nuclear Security Administration (NNSA) and the International Nuclear Safeguards and Engagement Program (INSEP).
-She served as INSEP’s Regional Leader for South America managing technical cooperation projects with Argentina, Brazil and the Brazilian–Argentine Agency for Accounting and Control of Nuclear Materials (ABACC).
-She also provided support to other DOE foreign collaboration programs, including projects with Europe, and worked at the Brazilian National Nuclear Energy Commission (CNEN).
+Ana Claudia Raffo Caiado, born in Brazil, holds a Bachelor Degree in Communications, a Masters in International Relations and a Masters in Business Administration.
+Before joining the IAEA in 2013, she worked at the Oak Ridge National Laboratory in the United States.
+For 10 years she supported the U.S. DOE, National Nuclear Security Administration (NNSA) and the International Nuclear Safeguards and Engagement Program (INSEP).
+She served as INSEP’s Regional Leader for South America managing technical cooperation programmes, and also provided support to other DOE foreign collaboration programmes.
+She started her career in 1990 at the Brazilian National Nuclear Energy Commission as Advisor to the President for International Relations and as Technical Cooperation Manager.
+She moved to the Brazilian-Argentine Agency for Accounting and Control of Nuclear Materials (ABACC) in 1992 as International Relations Officer, a post she held for eleven years.
+She has published extensively on non-proliferation, international safeguards, state systems of accounting and control of nuclear materials, and technical cooperation.

 |Ms Nelly Enwerem-Bromson